 - Dwayne LaFontaine indentifies himself with The Terminator.
 Too bad he's fat, middle-aged and balding.

-- Dwayne LaFontaine's name could count as a shout out to the late Don "Movie Trailer Voice" Lafontaine.
+- Dwayne LaFontaine's name is one to the late Don "Movie Trailer Voice" LaFontaine.

 - Auto Homicide III!